hbendale/api-interface/training/README.md

     200 5 days from now is a Monday

-(if the header 'n' is omitted a status code 400 is expected with some details on the missing header) (if the header 'n' is not a valid float a status code 400 is expected with some details on expected data type)
+if the header 'n' is omitted a status code 422 is expected with some details on the missing header if the header 'n' is not a valid number a status code 422 is expected with some details on expected data type

 consider using the backend feature 'day_calculator.get_weekday_in_n_days(n)'

-usefull link for fastapi: https://fastapi.tiangolo.com/tutorial/query-params/
+usefull link for fastapi: https://fastapi.tiangolo.com/tutorial/header-params/

 # Task 4: